SKEPTICISM – RICHARD H. POPKIN

 the early seventeenth century is Pierre Gassendi’s earliest work, Exercitationes

-Para-doxicae Adversus Aristoteles
+Para-doxicae Adversus Aristoteles (Grenoble.

 1624).
 Gassendi challenged almost every aspect of Aristotle’s view, is well as